 The effects of heroin are one of the main reasons that so many people struggle to get sober.
-The physical and psychological effects are extremely difficult to deal with once you become dependent.
+The physical and psychological effects are challenging to deal with once you become dependent.
 One of the reasons there’s such a stigma surrounding addiction is that people don’t understand these effects.
-The good news is that learning about these effects may help you begin a life of sobriety.
+However, understanding the devastating physical and psychological effects of heroin is often the first step in recovery.

 The Physical Effects of Heroin

 As your nervous system begins to take a beating, you feel a wide range of harsh withdrawal symptoms.
-It’s remarkably difficult for many people to pull out of a heroin addiction because of the constant struggle with physical withdrawal.
-As such, many people continue getting high rather than work towards getting clean and confront these extreme symptoms.
+It’s challenging for many people to pull out of heroin addiction because of the constant struggle with physical withdrawal.
+Many people continue getting high rather than work towards getting clean and confront these extreme symptoms.
 Some of these symptoms include:

 - Aches and pains